nabilshadman/sql-server-database-latin-school/README.md

 ## Contributing

 We welcome contributions to improve the database schema or add new features.
 Please submit pull requests or open issues for any enhancements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.txt) file for details.